Çok Güzel Hareketler 2

 Çok Güzel Hareketler 2 (in English: Very Beautiful Movements 2 or Nice Moves 2) is a Turkish comedy program directed by Yılmaz Erdoğan.
 It is the sequel to Çok Güzel Hareketler Bunlar.

-On the show, the players perform and write sketches that are graded by Erdoğan and the audience.In 2017, It was premiered in BKM Theatre and continues in Europe and Turkey.
-In 2019, First episode started to release in Kanal D. Since 2022, It continues to release in Star Tv.
+On the show, the players perform and write sketches that are graded by Erdoğan and the audience.
+In 2017, It was premiered in BKM Theatre and continues in Europe and Turkey.
+In 2019, First episode started to release in Kanal D. Since 2022, It continues to release in Star TV.

-Also, A education series, titled "Yılmaz Erdoğan ile Öğrence" was released in TRT 2 which a state art canal.
+Also, an education series, titled "Yılmaz Erdoğan ile Öğrence" was released in TRT 2 which a state art canal.
 It is about script, cinema, stage.